zsquareplusc/python-msp430-tools/doc/assembler.rst

 This module implements the linker.
 When the module is executed (e.g. using ``python -m msp430.asm.ld``), it acts as a command line tool.

+.. class:: Segment

+    .. method:: __init__(name, start_address=None, end_address=None, align=True, programmable=False, little_endian=True, parent=None, mirror_of=None)

+    .. method:: __getitem__(segment_name)

+        :param segment_name: name of an sub segment.
+        :raises KeyError: when no segment with given name is found

+        Easy access to subsegment by name.

+    .. method:: sort_subsegments(by_address=False)

+        :param by_address: Sort by address if true, otherwise sort by name.

+        Sort list of subsegments either by order of definition or by order of start address.

+    .. method:: clear()

+        Clear data.
+Recursively with all subsegments.
+Segments are not removed, just their data.

+    .. method:: __len__()

+        Get the number of data bytes contained in the segment.

+    .. method:: __cmp__(other)

+        Compare function that allows to sort segments by their start_address.

+    .. method:: __lt__(other)

+        Compare function that allows to sort segments by their start_address.

+    .. method:: print_tree(output, indent='', hide_empty=False)

+        :param output: a file like object (supporting ``write``)
+        :param indent: a prefix put before each line.
+        :param hide_empty: when set to true omit empty segments (no data) in output.

+        Output segment and subsegments.

+    .. method:: shrink_to_fit(address=None)

+        Modify start- and end_address of segment to fit the data that it contains.
+Recursively applied to the tree of segments.
+Typically called with ``address=None``.

+    .. method:: write_8bit(value)

+        :param value: an integer (8 significant bits)

+        Write one byte.

+    .. method:: write_16bit(value)

+        :param value: an integer (16 significant bits)

+        Write two bytes.
+Order in memory depends on endianness of segment.

+    .. method:: write_32bit(value)

+        :param value: an integer (32 significant bits)

+        Write four bytes.
+Order in memory depends on endianness of segment.

 .. class:: Linker